 Check the installation after 100 to 200 miles, including the alignment.
 The springs should have settled down by now, so the lower control arms are parallel to the ground.
 If the car still sits too high, you may need to change to softer springs, or you can cut up to one coil off the bottom of the springs to get the lower arms horizontal.
-If it sits too low, stiffer springs available.
+If it sits too low, stiffer springs or Heidt's new Spring Spacers are available.
 If you have any questions during or after the installation, feel free to call us for technical assistance.